-A T3 resin uptake (also called a T3 uptake or T3RU) is performed as part of an evaluation of thyroid function.
+A T3 resin uptake (also called a T3 uptake or T3RU) is a blood test performed as part of an evaluation of thyroid function.

 The thyroid is a gland in the neck that produces the hormones that help regulate many body processes, including growth, energy balance, body temperature, and heart rate.